South Dakota

 South Dakota has no policy in place that requires utilities to release energy use data to customers or third parties.

-The state has not focused its efforts on policies to encourage efficient transportation systems, leaving significant room for growth.
+The state has a few strategies in its freight plan o encourage efficient freight systems, leaving significant room for growth in other areas.

 Transportation and Land Use Integration: No policy in place or proposed.